Urethral Stone Prevention

 6. Monitor for Early Signs of Urinary Problems

-Even with prevention strategies in place, it’s still important to monitor your goats for any early signs of urinary distress.
+Even with prevention strategies in place, it’s still important to monitor your animals for any early signs of urinary distress.
 Symptoms of urolithiasis may include:

 If you notice any of these signs, contact a veterinarian immediately.
 Early intervention is key, even though treatment options may still be limited.